Why attend Liveable Neighbourhoods?

 14.00

 Research suggests that challenging the dominance of the car benefits us, both individually and collectively, in a host of ways.
-Not only do people-friendly streets ease pressure on the NHS and boost wellbeing but also curb road danger and improve air quality.
-On top of this, changes to our streets encourage use of public transport and boost local economies.
-They are also inclusive and strengthen community cohesion.
+Not only do people-friendly streets significantly ease pressure on the NHS but also curb road danger and improve air quality.
+On top of this, changes to our streets can encourage use of public transport and boost local economies.
+They are also good for diversity, and strengthen community cohesion.
 Here a panel from a range of disciplines share their findings.

 15.15